-The entire 2009 South Florida Environmental Report is the product of a consolidation process authorized by the Florida legislature in Chapter 2005-36, Laws of Florida, in May 2005.
+The 2011 South Florida Environmental Report is the product of a consolidation process authorized by the Florida legislature in Chapter 2005-36, Laws of Florida, in May 2005.
 This legislation directs the South Florida Water Management District to consolidate statutorily mandated plans and reports to the Florida legislature and governor, per Subsection 373.036(7), F.S.
 Other plans and reporting requirements, such as those required in permits, are also addressed in order to improve coordination, efficiency, and effectiveness as part of this consolidation effort.
-The annual March 1 deadline has been implemented in lieu of statutory deadlines for the submission of certain District plans and reports, including the Everglades Consolidated Report, the Northern Everglades and Estuaries Protection Program Annual Progress Report, and the Comprehensive Everglades Restoration Plan Annual Report.
+An annual March 1 deadline has been implemented in lieu of statutory deadlines for the submission of certain District plans and reports, including the Everglades Consolidated Report, the Northern Everglades and Estuaries Protection Program Annual Progress Report, and the Comprehensive Everglades Restoration Plan Annual Report.

-The District's restoration efforts being implemented under regional programs entail numerous reporting mandates covered in the 2009 SFER - Volume I:
+The District's restoration efforts being implemented under regional programs entail numerous reporting mandates covered in the 2011 SFER - Volume I as summarized below [Note that some of these permit-related requirements are covered in Volume III, as summarized in Chapter 1 of that volume.]